featurist/coypu/README.md

 NUnit matchers (e.g. `Assert.That(browserSession, Shows.Content("Hello world"));`) are in a separate package:

     PM> Install-Package Coypu.NUnit

-or

-    PM> Install-Package Coypu.NUnit262 (If you really need NUnit 2.6.2)

 Discuss Coypu and get help on the [Google Group](http://groups.google.com/group/coypu)